dirsigler/terraform-variable-checker/README.md

 This small tool checks the current working directory for a Terraform Module and returns all undefined Variables without a default value.

+## Purpose

+Terraform variables can be defined without declaring a default value.
+During your `terraform plan` or `terraform apply` run Terraform will ask you to manually provide a value.

+This approach is technically possible but should not be used, neither in a CI/CD setup nor in a manual management.
+A variable should always have a predefined value.

+With the help of this tool you are able to find those variables without a default value even in big `variables.tf` files or in new big project where you have no clear overview.

 ## Usage

 ```sh